atbcb/usab-uswds/_pages/about/policy/p-ra.md

 any requested medical information about the disability, limitations, and need for accommodation to a supervisor or the Director of Administration.

-## 6. REQUESTING A REASONABLE ACCOMMODATION
+## 6. Reqesting a Reasonable Accomodation

 ### 6.1.
 Requests for Reasonable Accommodation.